genome-miner/sars-cov2-codon-adaptation/README.md

 | GC_content | −0.0026 | Negative (weak) |
 | Amino acid composition (PC2) | +0.0023 | Positive (weak) |

-Nucleotide skew (AT_skew, GC_skew) and amino acid usage patterns (captured by the top two PCA components) emerged as the strongest predictors of CAI in this dataset.
+Nucleotide skew (AT_skew, GC_skew) and amino acid usage patterns (captured by the top two PCA components) showed the largest model coefficients among the included predictors in this dataset.

 ### Model Diagnostics

-- **Predicted vs. Actual CAI:** Points closely track the diagonal "perfect prediction" line across the full CAI range (0.56–0.70), visually confirming the strong R².
+- **Predicted vs. Actual CAI:** Points closely track the diagonal "perfect prediction" line across the full CAI range (0.56–0.70), consistent with the strong cross-validated R².
 - **Residuals vs. Predicted CAI:** Residuals scatter around zero without a funnel or curved pattern, indicating no systematic bias across the prediction range.
 One sequence (predicted CAI ≈ 0.565) showed a larger positive residual (~+0.017), a mild outlier consistent with natural variability at this sample size.

 ---